dotbitHQ/dotbithq.github.io/developers/build-application.md

 The preparation work required to develop different types of applications varies.

-If a DAS account is a practical NFT asset, develop a trading/auction/rental marketplace for DAS.
+If a .bit account is a practical NFT asset, develop a trading/auction/rental marketplace for .bit.
 You need to understand.

 1. the basics of Nervos CKB, its data structure, and transaction structure ([Learn Nervos CKB](https://nervos.org))
-2. the basics of DAS, its data structure and transaction structure ([Learn DAS](https://github.com/DeAccountSystems/das-contracts))
+2. The basics of .bit, its data structure and transaction structure ([Learn .bit](https://github.com/DeAccountSystems/das-contracts))

-To develop applications based on the parsed records of DAS accounts, you do not need to know the technical details of Nervos CKB and DAS.
-Just learn how to use [das-account-indexer](https://github.com/DeAccountSystems/das_account_indexer) or [das-sdk-js](https://github.com/DeAccountSystems/das-sdk-js) to get the parsed record for an account, or to query whether an address holds a DAS account.
-As well as understanding the [namespace specification](records-key-namespace.md) of DAS's parsed records.
+To develop applications based on the parsed records of .bit accounts, you do not need to know the technical details of Nervos CKB and .bit.
+Just learn how to use [das-account-indexer](https://github.com/DeAccountSystems/das_account_indexer) or [das-sdk-js](https://github.com/DeAccountSystems/das-sdk-js) to get the parsed record for an account, or to query whether an address holds a .bit account.
+As well as understanding the [namespace specification](records-key-namespace.md) of .bit's parsed records.

-## Desired DAS applications
+## Desired .bit applications

-We believe that the following interesting applications should emerge based on DAS.
+We believe that the following interesting applications should emerge based on .bit.

-1. Sending end-to-end encrypted messages using DAS accounts
+1. Sending end-to-end encrypted messages using .bit accounts
-2. Using DAS accounts to aggregate reputations across multiple chains
+2. Using .bit accounts to aggregate reputations across multiple chains
-3. Using DAS accounts to log into centralized services.
+3. Using .bit accounts to log into centralized services.
-4. Decentralized personal pages/social networks based on DAS accounts
+4. Decentralized personal pages/social networks based on .bit accounts